 - Multiple Attack Scenarios

 DNStwist is a Python command-line software for detecting phishing, copyright infringements, domain squatting, URL hijacking, etc. It’s a simple software for domain administration and tracking if someone is impersonating your company or brand and causing damage to your reputation.

 It accomplishes this by employing several approaches to generate permutations depending on the target domain name and then checking to see if any variations are in use.
 It also looks for any online pages utilized in phishing efforts or brand impersonation.

 - Unicode domain names

 - Multithreaded task distribution

 This is a guide to Phishing Tools.
-Here we also discuss the introduction and how can you protect your system from phishing attacks? along with features.
+Here we discuss how to protect your system from phishing attacks and different phishing tools with features.
 You may also have a look at the following articles to learn more –